Teedex1/alx-system_engineering-devops/0x00-shell_basics/README.md

 The ls -l is used to display the current contents in a long format The ls -la is used to display the current directory contents, including hidden files starting with (.)
 The ls -lan display the current directory content in long format, with user and group IDs displayed numerically and hidden files starting with (.)
+The mkdir /tmp/my_first_directory creates a directory name my_first_directory in /tmp/